To report an outage, call

 What is a Maintained Area?

-A maintained area is any area regularly mowed or used for gardening, pasture, etc. It must be accessible with a chipper.
+A maintained area is any area regularly mowed such as your yard.
+It must be accessible with a chipper.
 “Natural Areas” are not considered maintained.

 Why Use Herbicide?

 The use of herbicide is cost effective and less invasive than mechanical trimming.
 It is selectively applied to tall woody species leaving behind weeds and grasses that will not interfere with lines.
 This selective clearing is also more useful to wildlife.

 The chemicals used leave no soil residual (meaning it doesn’t hinder the soil nor stay active in the soil) and only affects the plant it is applied to by entering through the leaves.
 The caution label applied to the chemicals we use indicates lower toxicity than most household cleaners (the same level as Pledge®) and is approved for use up to any water’s edge (though we chose to leave a buffer zone.)
 It also does not require a license to purchase which means it is safe for anyone to use.